la2050/archive/_projects/2016/camino-to-college-paving-the-way-to-and-through-college-for-urban-youth.md

   with students to help address barriers by providing personal and academic support and connecting students to resources on campus.
 Our staff provides individualized support to high-risk students.
-project_image_2: 7012460625741-team89.jpg
-empty_column_1: ''
 organization_name: Camino Nuevo Charter Academy
 organization_website: www.caminonuevo.org
-organization_name_2: Camino Nuevo Charter Academy
-organization_activity: >-
-  Camino Nuevo Charter Academy (CNCA) is a community of high-performing public schools that utilizes a comprehensive approach to prepare students from PreK through high school for success in college.
-ein: ''

 ---